TEST 1: Testing For Spark At The Spark Plug Wires

-- Also, you MUST use a small piece of vacuum hose to attach the HEI spark tester to the cap tower being tested (please see the photo above).
+NOTE: You'll need to use a small piece of vacuum hose to attach the HEI spark tester to the cap tower being tested.

-- Ask your helper to crank the engine while you observe the HEI spark tester.
+Have your assistant crank the engine while you observe the spark tester.

-CASE 1: If you got spark.
-Then the spark plug wire is BAD, replace all of them as a set.
-This will solve your misfire condition and misfire codes lighting up your CHECK ENGINE LIGHT (CEL).
-Now, if the rest of the distributor components (distributor cap and rotor) are as old as the spark plug wires you're replacing...
-I recommend replacing them too.
+CASE 1: You got spark.
+Then the spark plug wire is bad, replace all of them as a set.
+This will solve your misfire condition and misfire codes lighting up your check engine light (CEL).
+Now, if the rest of the distributor components (distributor cap and rotor) are as old as the spark plug wires you're replacing, I recommend replacing them too.

-CASE 2: If you got No spark.
-This is a clear indication that the distributor cap is BAD.
+CASE 2: You got No spark.
+This is a clear indication that the distributor cap is bad.
 Replace the distributor cap and distributor rotor as a set.
 This should solve your misfire problem.
-Now, if the rest of the distributor components (spark plug wires and spark plugs) are as old as the distributor cap and rotor you're replacing...
-I recommend replacing them too.
+Now, if the rest of the distributor components (spark plug wires and spark plugs) are as old as the distributor cap and rotor you're replacing, I recommend replacing them too.

 Here's why: As the distributor cap ages, the terminals that transmit the spark to the spark plug wires corrode.
 This corrosion increases the resistance to spark and over time (as more corrosion is created) this same corrosion stops the spark from passing thru' to the spark plug wires.